 - Reputation: Brand awareness, measurable improvements in consumer perception

 - Recruitment: Amount of top talent attracted to the organization

 - Retention: Increased employee retention, engagement, and satisfaction

 - Impact: Measurable positive outcomes based on community assessments and KPIs

 Measuring along all of these dimensions is complex work.
 And you need a good CSR data dashboard.

-One way to ensure that your CSR program is firing on all cylinders and measuring up along all of these criteria is to manage it using one modern platform for corporate giving.
+One way to ensure that your CSR program is firing on all cylinders and measuring up along all of these criteria is to manage it using all-in-one CSR software.